 One of St. George’s biggest draws is the extremely mild weather.
 With nearly 300 days of sunshine, the winters will get chilly but rarely ever freezing.
 Summers here can get pretty hot, though, so most people will want both heat and air conditioning.

 The winters will get chilly but rarely ever freezing.
 Summer can have some pretty hot days though.

-Laundromats are also few and far between, so you’ll probably want your unit to be equipped with a washer/dryer.
+Laundromats are also fairly few and far between, so you’ll probably want your unit to be equipped with a washer/dryer.

 St. George Apartment Resources

 In a city this size, finding an apartment can be a bit difficult, and it’s gotten more difficult in recent years as the population has grown.

-To streamline your searches a bit, we’ve collected some of the best resources available to find apartments; each with their own search filters to help you find exactly what you need.
+To streamline your search, we’ve collected some of the best resources available for finding apartments, each with its own search filters to help you find exactly what you’re looking for.

-In the first half of 2017, the average rent in St. George decreased by 20.4%!
-This is fantastic compared to the .4% increase in the national average.
+In the first half of 2023, the average rent in St. George decreased by 11.87%, which is fantastic compared to the 0.7% increase in the national average.
 But it’s worth noting that the cost of rent spiked during the pandemic.

 Utah Rental Law